 (1) Measure Your Child’s Inseam

-While most bike manufacturers base their sizing on your child’s height, we always recommend using inseam instead.
+While most bike manufacturers base their sizing on your child’s age or height, we always recommend using inseam instead.
 It’s much more accurate!

 - With shoes on, have your child stand against the wall, feet slightly apart